Washington, D.C. Merit Systems Protection Board Lawyers

 When a disciplinary action becomes final, the employee may appeal the decision to the MSPB.
 This appeal must be filed within 30 days of the effective date of the action.
 The MSPB process includes:

-Our attorney represents employees throughout this process, developing legal strategies, submitting briefs, preparing witnesses, cross-examining agency representatives, and making arguments before an administrative judge.
+Our attorneys represent employees throughout this process, developing legal strategies, submitting briefs, preparing witnesses, cross-examining agency representatives, and making arguments before an administrative judge.
 Legal representation is critical to ensure that an MSBP appeal is properly structured, that all deadlines are met, and that the evidence is presented in a compelling manner.

 Defending Against Career-Damaging Penalties